-- (1) A dam consequence category assessment must be based on either a potential loss of life (PLL) assessment in the manner prescribed by Table 1 of this methodology or a population at risk (PAR) assessment in the manner prescribed by Table 2 of this methodology. - (2) If a consequence category assessment based on PLL is different from a consequence category assessment based on PAR for a dam, the consequence category assessment based on PLL must be used to determine the consequence category. - (3) The assessment of consequence category must include, but not be limited to: - (a) identification of the scenarios which represent the potential for dam failure, - (b) an estimate of the downstream inundation characteristics for these scenarios, - (c) an estimate of the potential loss of life (PLL) and estimate of the population at risk (PAR) for these scenarios, with the weighted mean used for the purpose of assigning the consequence category, - (d) an estimate of the severity of the 'damage and loss' grouped as required by section 5 of this methodology for these scenarios, including infrastructure (section 6 Table 3A), environmental (section 7 Table 3B), and health and social (section 8 Table 3C) considerations, and - (e) an uncertainty and sensitivity analysis for the scenarios. - (4) In the identification and analysis of the scenarios in (3) above, two types of dam failure must be considered: - (a) failures that occur without any attendant natural flooding, giving rise to the 'Sunny Day' Consequence Category (SDCC), and
+- (1) A dam consequence category assessment must be based on either a potential loss of life (PLL) assessment in the manner prescribed by Table 1 of this methodology or a population at risk (PAR) assessment in the manner prescribed by Table 2 of this methodology. - (2) If a consequence category assessment based on PLL is different from a consequence category assessment based on PAR for a dam, the consequence category assessment based on PLL must be used to determine the consequence category. - (3) The assessment of consequence category must include, but not be limited to: - (a) identification of the scenarios which represent the potential for dam failure, - (b) an estimate of the downstream inundation characteristics for these scenarios, - (c) an estimate of the potential loss of life (PLL) or estimate of the population at risk (PAR) for these scenarios - (d) an estimate of the severity of the 'damage and loss' grouped as required by section 5 of this methodology for these scenarios, including infrastructure (section 6 Table 3A), environmental (section 7 Table 3B), and health and social (section 8 Table 3C) considerations, and - (e) an uncertainty and sensitivity analysis for the scenarios. - (4) In the identification and analysis of the scenarios in (3) above, two types of dam failure must be considered: - (a) failures that occur without any attendant natural flooding, giving rise to the 'Sunny Day' Consequence Category (SDCC), and